amlkteam/capstone/README.md

 **Output :**

-A .csv file that includes all the annotated and predicted data points.
-This filename is `combined_sentiment_data.csv`, which can directly function as an input for the visualization module.
+A .csv file (`combined_sentiment_data.csv`) will be created in the prediction_combined folder.
+The file includes all the annotated and predicted data points.
+This file will directly function as an input for the visualization module.

 example:
 ```